muja-b/muja-b/README.md

-- 👋 Hi, I’m muja
+- 👋 Hi, I’m mujahed.
-- 📫 How to reach me discord Dimboi#9696
+- 📫 How to reach me discord Randomboi#9696
+-